DavidAnson/markdownlint/doc/Rules.md

 ## Some more text
 ```

-Rationale: Some markdown parses generate anchors for headings based on the
-heading name, and having headings with the same content can cause problems with
-this.

 If the parameter `siblings_only` (alternatively `allow_different_nesting`) is
 set to `true`, heading duplication is allowed for non-sibling headings (common
 in change logs):